rwxrob/hugo-tutorial-link-data-to-type/README.md

-# hugo-tutorial-link-data-to-type
-Hugo Tutorial: Linking Data to Hugo Types
+# Hugo Tutorial: Linking Data to Hugo Types

+*Note: this tutorial content is taken from the [Hugo tutorial](//gohugo.io/tutorial/link-data-to-type) of the same title*

+TODO